Eliciting In-context Retrieval and Reasoning for Long-context Large Language Models: Experiment

-In this section, we investigate all models' performance in their in-context retrieval.
 Table~\ref{tab:loft-icr2-retrieval-performance} reports the \textit{recall rates} for all methods, meaning how likely the models retrieve the relevant provenances.
 For the SFT variants, we evaluate the retrieval predictions produced in the retrieval phase.
 For the joint retrieval head training approach (RetHead), we analyze the predictions from the retrieval head.
 For RAP decoding, we assess the passages identified by the selected attention heads.

-As expected, we find a strong correlation between a model's recall rate and its downstream task performance, highlighting the importance of in-context retrieval ability for LCLMs for the downstream tasks.
-Notably, our best approach, SFT-RTA + RAP, achieves the highest recall.
-In contrast, Vanilla RAG + RAP exhibits relatively poor retrieval performance, consistent with its limited improvement on the downstream tasks.
+We find a strong correlation between a model's recall rate and its downstream task performance, highlighting the importance of in-context retrieval ability for LCLMs.
+Our best approach, SFT-RTA + RAP, achieves the highest recall.
+In contrast, Vanilla RAG + RAP exhibits poor retrieval performance, consistent with its limited improvement on the downstream tasks.
+The near-random retrieval performance of joint training of retrieval head in LOFT explains its failure of generalization.